£297 Find Cheap Flights from Ireland to Atlanta

 • Enter your preferred departure airport and travel dates into the search form above to unlock the latest Atlanta flight deals.

-Top 5 airlines serving from Ireland to Atlanta
+Reviews of the top 4 airlines flying from Ireland to Atlanta

 See real verified KAYAK customer reviews for airlines flying to Atlanta.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline from Ireland to Atlanta.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.